lvematt/web-user-authentication-system/README.md

 run npm install
 run npm start or nodemon(if you want to change and debug)

-open the browser, typle localhost:8000
+open the browser, type localhost:8000